TNolan01/player_track/README.md

 ## Information Architecture
 ​
 ### **PostgreSQL Database**
-The backend database is PostgreSQL Database hosted via Heroku.
+The backend database is a PostgreSQL Database hosted via Heroku.
 The database is built around 5 models.
 #### **Models:**
 <ul>
 <li>Club</li>